 Dar martor ne de Domnul că vii nu oprimim.

-N-ajunge despotismul cu-ntreaga lazy orbie,
+N-ajunge despotismul cu-ntreaga lui orbie,

 Al cărui jug de seculi ca vitele-l purtăm;